RyanTang0203/Recipe_Web_App/README.md

 - A way this can environmentally impact users is by promoting reducing waste and encouraging more plant-based options.
 People usually have leftovers after they eat and a way to avoid wasting food in the future is using what you have in your home, controlling portions or eat the leftovers and check incase expired.
 # Implementation
 General Information:
-This project is a simple recipe web application
+-This project is a simple recipe web application

 How To Use Website:
 - Register or log into an account